philippe75004/philippe75004/README.md

-- 👋 Hi, I’m @philippe75004 from Toronto, Canada
+- 👋 Hi, I’m @philippe from Toronto, Canada
-- 👀 I’m interested in IT Security
+- 👀 I’m passionated about IT and IT Security
-- 🌱 I’m currently learning CyberSecurity at UFT
+- 🌱 I’m currently following the CyberSecurity BootCamp at UFT
 - 💞️ I’m looking to collaborate on sharing knowledge

 <!---